AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxCoreAPI.rst

 .. doxygenfunction:: OfxGetPlugin

-.. _OfxSetHost:
+.. _OfxGetHost:

 .. doxygenfunction:: OfxSetHost

-``OfxSetHost`` is the very first function called by the host after the binary has been loaded.
+``OfxGetHost`` is the very first function called by the host after the binary has been loaded.
 Then ``OfxGetNumberOfPlugins`` is called.
 The returned pointer to OfxGetPlugin and pointers in the struct do not need to be freed in any way by the host.
-Older applications might not support OfxSetHost, make sure to verify it exists.
+Older applications might not support OfxGetHost, make sure to verify it exists.

 .. _mainEntryPoint: